-A. The District's Student Code of conduct applies to students while traveling to and from school or to and from a school activity to the same extent as if the student were on school grounds.
-Violation of bus rules will result in disciplinary action ranging from a minimum

-B. Consequences of inappropriate behavior will be handled in the following manner:
+- A. The District's Student Code of conduct applies to students while traveling to and from school or to and from a school activity to the same extent as if the student were on school grounds.
+Violation of bus rules will result in disciplinary action ranging from a minimum of a warning to a maximum of loss of the privilege of riding a school bus.
+Transporting students to and from school who have lost their bus transportation privileges shall become the responsibility of the student's parent or legal guardian. - B. Consequences of inappropriate behavior will be handled in the following manner: